nathanbraun/nathanbraun-com/content/books/politics.md

 or stories about fully assimilated DREAMERs excelling in school at risk of being deported.

-**Conservatives** argue that immigrants (particularly illegal, but legal too) have negative cultural impacts on "civilization" (western/market oriented/traditional values) at the margin.
+**Conservatives** argue that immigrants (particularly illegal, but legal too) have negative cultural impacts on "civilization" (western, market oriented, traditional values) at the margin.

 They also tend to focus on the fact that (by definition) illegal immigration is against the law.
-They often focus on rates of criminality by immigrants (and specific anecdotes), as well as anecdotes about immigrants advocating things like Sharia law.
+They talk a lot about rates of criminality by immigrants, and pay attention to anecdotes about immigrants advocating things like Sharia law.

-**Libertarians** believe people should have the freedom to live, work and enter whatever mutually beneficial work arrangement they want.
+**Libertarians** believe people should have the freedom to live, work and enter whatever mutually beneficial economic arrangements they want.
 They are against immigration laws that prohibit this.

-They'd pay more attention to stories of hardworking immigrations who came up from nothing (conservatives also appreciate this narrative) who are driving an Uber to earn money to send back to their families.
+They'd pay more attention to stories of hardworking immigrations who came up from nothing (conservatives also appreciate this narrative) who are driving a taxi to earn money to send back to their families.

 ### Other Examples
 Other examples of issues that pretty clearly span all three axes (see if you